About the Vaccinator Bridging Course

-To complete this course you must be a Provisional Authorised Vaccinator* (provisional authorisation is issued by Te Whatu Ora – Health New Zealand (formally Ministry of Health) and is valid for two years since issue date).
-Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below). *Please do not register for this course if you have not yet received your provisional authorisation status from Te Whatu Ora – Health New Zealand.
+To complete this course you must be a Provisional Authorised Vaccinator* (provisional authorisation is valid for two years from issue date).
+Upon completing the education course, you will need to meet all the requirements outlined in Appendix 4 of the Immunisation Handbook to either apply for authorisation or become a pharmacist vaccinator (more details in Authorisation section below). *Please do not register for vaccinator bridging course if you have not received provisional authorisation status from Te Whatu Ora – Health New Zealand.

 Course delivery and duration

 This course involves online learning (10-12 hours), followed by a 3.5 hour in-person tutorial.
 Registrations are now open on IMAC Learning

 |Christchurch 30th November 9am|